KIRTAN28/Advanced-Financial-Doc-Analyzer/README.md

 | `GET` | `/` | Landing page with upload form |
 | `POST` | `/process` | HTML response with classification + capital change table |
 | `POST` | `/api/process` | Pure JSON response for programmatic access |

-## Deployment (Railway / Render)

-This project includes a `Procfile` making it ready for instant deployment on PaaS providers like Railway.
-1. Push this repository to GitHub.
-2. Connect the repository to Railway.
-3. Add your `OPENAI_API_KEY` to the environment variables in Railway.
-4. The service will automatically build and start using: `uvicorn api:app --host 0.0.0.0 --port $PORT`

-## Expected Deliverables

-1. **GitHub repo** with dataset, agent code, and output table
-2. **`prompts.md`** — compiled list of prompts used
-3. **`system_design.md`** — system design document